How to Lead a Remote Team: The Complete Guide

 Format When to Use It Main Benefit

-Lunch and learn On a business or cross-cutting topic Circulate expertise
+Lunch and learn On a business or cross-functional topic Circulate expertise

 Co-development When a manager or expert wants to present a situation Strengthen mutual support